WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/README.md

-# Deutsche Telekom NB-IoT Hackathon demo and examples
+# Deutsche Telekom NB-IoT Hackathon Demo And Examples
 Examples for Deutsche Telekom NB-IoT Hackathon using Gimasi Tuino1 and a variety of Seeed Groove peripherals.

 ## General information